John McKinlay: Mid-life and Northern Territory exploration

 On 17 January 1863 McKinlay married Jane Pile (c.
 1837 – 14 February 1914), a daughter of James Pile (c.
 1799 – 19 March 1885) an old friend and father of pastoralist and horse trainer John Pile, but was soon off exploring again.
 In September 1865 he was chosen to lead a party of twelve to explore the Northern Territory and to find a more suitable site for settlement than Escape Cliffs, to which B. T. Finniss had staked his reputation, and was proving a costly embarrassment.
 It was an exceptionally rainy season and while on the East Alligator River the expedition was surrounded by flood waters.
-With great resource McKinlay, having killed his horses, constructed a raft with their hides and saplings and with Edmunds and his party made a perilous journey to the coast.
+With great resourcefulness, McKinlay, having killed his horses, constructed a raft with their hides and saplings and with Edmunds and his party made a perilous journey to the coast.
 McKinlay reported favourably on the country around Port Darwin and Anson Bay as being suitable for settlement.